Home

 Honestly, this is not a food item the restaurant prepares very often, even though I enjoy it, as do the guests after they have tried it.

 The restaurant is located in Washington State, where most guests have no idea about "Hopping John."
-But several times a year, the restaurant serves regional specialties and promotes those evenings in that way - for fun (and hopefully - profit).
+But several times a year, the restaurant serves regional specialties and promotes those evenings in that way - for fun.
 The guests seem to like the idea.

 Preparing black eyed peas usually involves cooking the dried peas for hours in a large pot, often with bacon or fatback, onions, and seasonings.
 When these peas are mixed with cooked rice - you've got "Hoppin John."